brianjaustin/cs4550-hw06/messages.md

     "baz": "observer"
   },
-  "lobby": false, // Represents whether or not new players may join "error": "" // Error is specific to participant
+  "lobby": false, // Represents whether or not new players may join "errors": {} // Errors for each participant
 }
 ```
 Note: when new players join, this state is pushed to all players.